dmcc/PyStanfordDependencies/README.rst

 - JPype (requires `jpype1 <https://pypi.python.org/pypi/JPype1/0.5.7>`_
   from PyPI, faster than Subprocess, includes access to the Stanford CoreNLP lemmatizer)

+By default, it will attempt to use the `jpype` backend and fallback to `subprocess` with a warning.

 More information
 ----------------